This post may contain affiliate links. Please see our disclosure policy for more details.

 Substitutions

-- An alternative to oat flour?
-You can use all purpose flour or 1 cup all purpose flour and 1 cup whole wheat flour.
-All-purpose gluten-free flour will work too.
+- Flour Substitutions – Instead of oat flour, you can use all-purpose flour or a mix of 1 cup all-purpose flour and 1 cup whole wheat flour.
+An all-purpose gluten-free flour blend will also work well.

 - For sweeter pancakes, add some maple syrup, honey, or date syrup to the batter or raisins!